icon

 Students are encouraged to discuss with their Year Coordinator any concerns they may have which affect their learning in the classroom.
 Parents are encouraged to in the first instance, contact the relevant teacher (please click here to view our staff contact list), however should further action be required, please do not hesitate to contact the relevant Year Coordinator for further assistance:

-Lower School Student Services Team for 2023
+Lower School Student Services Team for 2025

 Year Coordinators:

-Year 9 – 10 – Peter Kennington
+Year 9 – Jazz Wilkinson

-Upper School Student Services Team for 2022
+Upper School Student Services Team for 2025

-Year 11 – 12 – Trisha Panikoula
+Year 11 & 12 – Petra Stolze

 College Psychologist

-Our college Psychologist assists students with their educational, emotional and social needs.
-The psychologist plays an important role in providing advice to teachers and parents about programs and strategies to support our students in attaining positive mental health.
+Our College Psychologist assists students with their educational, emotional and social needs.
+The Psychologist plays an important role in providing advice to teachers and parents about programs and strategies to support our students in attaining positive mental health.

 College Nurse